Skip to content

 timeout: 10

-By default, it uses the official provided dial testing center.
+By default, the official provided testing center is used.

-Log in to the Guance console, click Synthetic Tests ---> User-defined Node Management ---> Create Node.
+Log in to the Guance console, click Synthetic Tests ---> Self-built Nodes Management ---> Create Node.

-Note: If the node is created in the system workspace, all workspaces can see this dial testing node.
-If you want only a single workspace to see it, create the dial testing node within that specific workspace.
+Note: If the node is created in the system workspace, all workspaces will be able to see this testing node.
+If you want only one specific workspace to see it, create the testing node within that workspace.

-Note: Besides these three fields, the dialtesting.conf file in DataKit also needs to configure server as the address of the dial testing service center you intend to use (usually the ingress domain name created during deployment or upgrade).
+Note: In addition to these three fields, the dialtesting.conf in DataKit also needs to configure server as the address of the required testing service center (usually the ingress domain name created during deployment or upgrade).

 [[inputs.dialtesting]]